MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/no-ethernet-after-pad-install.md

 ## Description

 By default, Power Automate installs local machine public key certificates in the Machine/Local Computer > Personal > Certificates store.
 These certificates allow the runtime to ensure the authenticity of requests coming from the cloud through the on-premises data gateway (note: the use of on-premises data gateways has been deprecated for desktop flows).
-The existence of these certificates without private keys can cause some third party software to block internet access through ethernet on the machine.
+The existence of these certificates without private keys can cause some third party software to block internet access on the machine.
+This may be in the form of ethernet, wifi, or VPN access.

 ## Resolution